 studies and international experience to be made and drawn on.

-Chinese Ministry of Environment Protection (MEP) and CCICED in their endeavors to implement
+Chinese Ministry of Ecology and Enironment (MEE) and CCICED in their endeavors to implement

 methods to prevent soil pollution in the upcoming 13th Five-Year-Plan more efficiently,